 “Goober Peas” is such a well known Civil War song because its popularity continued long after the war was over.
 It even entered the elementary music curriculum when instilling patriotism in school children was still important.
 “Goober Peas” was still being taught, even in Northern schools, in the 1960s.
 I know that because I learned it in the 5th grade in New Jersey, and although the lyrics of the song actually say “the Georgia militia,” I remember our song book saying “the Tennessee militia eating goober peas.
 Peas, peas peas, peas, eating goober peas…” Nobody bothered to tell us they were peanuts.

-Here is a delightful performance of the song from youtube, with some introductory information:
+Here is a performance of the song from youtube:

 According to “Songs of the Civil War” (1995) by Irwin Silber and Jerry Silverman, Georgia soldiers in the Civil War were commonly called “goober grabbers.”

 They also say: “In the waning days of the war, Johnny Reb subsisted on increasingly short rations.
 For long stretches of time, his diet might consist solely of “goobers” — which wasn’t very good for the digestion but helped produce one of the best songs of the Civil War.

 “There is no record of the song having been published during the war, the first editions appearing in 1866, crediting the words to “A. Pindar, Esq. and the music to P.Nutt, Esq.”
 Every Southerner immediately recognized the names as obvious pseudonyms for ‘goobers.'”

 By way of peanut history, I found some fascinating information in “Simmon’s Spice Mill” (Sept.
 1919 issue):